 There are both free and premium plugins available.
 Free plugins are found on the WordPress repository, while paid plugins are usually listed on the developer’s website.

 As a blogger, you can probably add most of what you need via free plugins.
-There are free plugins for pretty much everything: security, SEO, image compression, eCommerce, and more.
+There are free plugins for pretty much everything: creating forms, security plugins, SEO plugins, image compression plugins, backup plugins, eCommerce plugins, and more.

 Check out our list below for a complete guide to the best available plugins.